-As of December 31, 2021, the Company has a tax loss carryforward balance in Norway of \$251.1 million, representing a potential deferred tax asset, if recognized and calculated at the current corporate tax rate of 22.0%, of \$55.2 million.
-The Company also has a tax loss carryforward balance in the United Kingdom of \$1.9 million, representing a potential deferred tax asset, if recognized and calculated at the current corporate tax rate of 19.0%, of \$361 thousand.
-The Company also has a tax loss carryforward balance in China of \$771 thousand, representing a potential deferred tax asset, if recognized and calculated at the current corporate tax rate of 2.5%, of \$18 thousand.
-In the United States, the Company has tax credits, associated with research and development activities in the United States, totaling \$1.6 million.
+As of December 31, 2022, the Company has a tax loss carryforward balance in Norway of \$252.8 million, representing a potential deferred tax asset, if recognized and calculated at the current corporate tax rate of 22.0%, of \$55.6 million.
+The Company also has a tax loss carryforward balance in the United Kingdom of \$3.4 million, representing a potential deferred tax asset, if recognized and calculated at the current corporate tax rate of 19.0%, of \$0.6 million.
+The Company does not have a tax loss carryforward balance or a deferred tax liability in China.
+In the United States, the Company has tax credits, associated with research and development activities in the United States, totaling \$1.4 million.